Telecominfraproject/oopt-gnpy/docs/json.rst

 The file ``sim_params.json`` contains the tuning parameters used within both the ``gnpy.science_utils.RamanSolver`` and the ``gnpy.science_utils.NliSolver`` for the evaluation of the Raman profile and the NLI generation, respectively.

+If amplifiers don't have settings, auto-design also sets amplifiers gain, out_voa and target powers according to
+J. -L. Auge, V. Curri and E. Le Rouzic, Open Design for Multi-Vendor Optical Networks, OFC 2019, equation 4.
+See delta_power_range_db for more explaination.

 +---------------------------------------------+-----------+---------------------------------------------+
 | field                                       |   type    | description                                 |
 +=============================================+===========+=============================================+